Using a 10X loupe to examine a diamond engagement ring.

-If you had been checking out the content on Beyond4Cs.com, you probably had seen the amount of clear images and magnified photographs we provide in our tutorials.
+If you had been reading the content on Beyond4Cs.com, you probably have seen a number of highly detailed images and magnified diamond photographs in our tutorials.
 Most of these images have been captured using a mix of microscopes, loupes and professional camera setups.

-However, if you expect to get the same level of details at a local brick and mortar jewelry store, you better get ready to be disappointed.
-At best, most stores would only provide you with a jeweler’s loupe to examine the diamond yourself.
+However, if you expect to get the same level of clarity and details at a local brick and mortar jewelry store, you better get ready to be disappointed.
+At best, most stores would only provide you with a jeweler’s loupe to examine their jewelry under magnification.

-Basically, a “jeweler’s loupe” is a folding magnifying glass that features lens between eighteen and twenty-one millimeters.
-The standard magnification a loupe provides is 10X and this is sufficient for many applications.
+Basically, a “jeweler’s loupe” is a folding magnifying glass that features lenses between eighteen and twenty-one millimeters.
+Most loupes provide a standard magnification of 10X which is sufficient for various types of applications.

-For people who currently don’t have a loupe to practice with or are considering buying one, both Kassoy and Jewelry Supply are reputable places to get something decent.
-For the purpose of inspecting diamonds, I recommend getting a loupe with achromatic, aplanatic triplet lens.
-These typically cost between $20-$30.
+If you don’t already have a loupe to practice with or are considering buying one, websites like Amazon, Kassoy and Jewelry Supply are all reputable places to get something decent.
+For the purpose of inspecting diamonds, I recommend getting a loupe with achromatic, aplanatic triplet lens which typically cost between $20-$50.

 Besides clarity, you can also determine the cut quality of the stone (facets alignment and proportions) if you know how and where to look with a loupe.